Skip to main content

 const path = parseSVG("M 10 10 L 90 90 C 100 50, 50 50, 10 10 Z");

-or using the path builder API:
+or with the path builder API:

 import { PathBuilder, vec } from "redraw";